Reclaimed wood Christmas tree and star

 Repeat, using your newest cut board as your new guide.

 This will cut all your boards 2″ shorter from the last.
+So easy!

 I didn’t want to go to a ton of work making a perfect star.
 No patience for that.